Skip to content

 2. Commercial Use.
 No more than 35% of the square footage of the entire complex can be “commercial.”
 Before 2018, the limit was 25%.

-Note: Many “wholesale lenders will not approve a condo development with commercial use, despite the fact Fannie allows it.
-Check with your lender before offers are written.
+Note: Many “wholesale lenders” will not approve a condo development with commercial use, despite Fannie allowing it.
+Check with your lender before you write offers.

 3. Owner Occupancy: Owner Occupancy is irrelevant if a buyer intends to occupy the unit.
 However, if the buyer is an investor, the occupancy rate must be over 50%.